 Current State Does the district have a communication plan in place?
 When does the district's election process start for the following positions?
-Governor: Council on Legislation representative: RI director: What is the district's election process?
-Nominating committee Ballot at district conference Ballot by mail Do you use rotary.org?
+Governor: RI director: RI director: What is the district's election process? ☐ Nominating committee ☐ Ballot at district conference ☐ Ballot by mail Do you use rotary.org?
 YES NO How is the governor's monthly communication distributed?
 Mail Email Website Video What social media networks does the district use (e.g., Facebook, YouTube, LinkedIn)?
 How often is the district's website updated?
 How often does the district conduct fellowship activities?
 How does the district involve the families of Rotarians?
 Number of clubs that received the Presidential Citation last year: What awards did the district receive last year?
 What awards does the district give out?
 Future State The district will focus on the following areas of district administration: 1 2 3 FINANCE Current State How is the district budget prepared?
 When was the budget approved by a majority of clubs?
 When is the statement of district finances reviewed?
-How is the district financial statement shared with clubs?
-Email Mail Verbal report Website Other Email Mail Verbal report Website Other Email Mail Verbal report Website Other Does the district have procedures in place to protect district funds?
-YES NO Does the district have procedures in place to protect district funds?
-Does the district have procedures in place to protect district funds?
-YES NO Were appropriate tax documents filed with local government?
-YES NO Does the district have procedures in place to protect district funds?
-YES NO Were appropriate tax documents filed with local government?
-YES NO Is the per capita levy sufficient for district needs?
-YES NO Does the district have procedures in place to protect district funds?
+How is the district financial statement shared with clubs? ☐ Email ☐ Mail ☐ Verbal report ☐ Website ☐ Other Does the district have procedures in place to protect district funds?
 Were appropriate tax documents filed with local government?
-YES NO Is the per capita levy sufficient for district needs?
-YES NO Future State
+Is the per capita levy sufficient for district needs? $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Future State The district will focus on the following areas in finance: 1 2.